 You can also launch your Account Settings dialog by directly logging into your Online Vault from the LastPass website and clicking on the ‘Settings’ link in the left-hand menu.

-In the dialog box that pops up, click on the Security tab (second over from the left), where you will see the option to activate your Grid by checking the box:
+In the dialog box that pops up, click on the Multifactor Options tab (fifth over from the left), where you will see the option to activate your Grid by checking the box:

 LastPass will pop a message recommending that you print your Grid.
 By clicking ‘Print your Grid’, you can view and print the spreadsheet-like Grid of randomly generated characters:

-Allow Mobile and Bookmarklet Access to Bypass Grid: As Grid Authentication is not currently supported on our mobile apps, this option controls whether mobile devices and bookmarklets will be allowed to bypass Grid multifactor authentication when enabled.
+Allow Mobile and Bookmarklet Access to Bypass Grid: As Grid Authentication is not currently supported on mobile apps with the exception of Androids, this option controls whether mobile devices and bookmarklets will be allowed to bypass Grid multifactor authentication when enabled.

 Allow Offline Access: Controls whether access to your Vault will be allowed when you are not connected to the Internet.
 Allowing offline access to your Vault is slightly less secure since Grid can not be actively validated.